thedevd/techBlog/javaexamples/src/main/java/com/thedevd/javaexamples/multithreading/README.md

       BlockingQueue<String> unbounded = new LinkedBlockingQueue<String>(); // no upperbound of the max capacity, Default is Integer.MAX_VALUE
       BlockingQueue<String> bounded   = new LinkedBlockingQueue<String>(1024); // optinally upper bounded queue.
       ```

+ **ArrayBlockingQueue vs LinkedBlockingQueue**
+1. ArrayBlockingQueue is always bounded, but LinkedBlockingQueue is optinally bounded Queue.
+2. ArrayBlockingQueue uses a fixed size array internally.
+So ArrayBlockingQueue pre-allocates the memory at the time of creation, which will not be good in-terms of memory usage.
+Also if capacity is given very high then this is going to be problem with non-fragmented memory.
+Where as LinkedBlocking queue creates the node dynamically.
+3. So whevever you are unsure about capacity upfront, then use LinkedBlockingQueue.